Complete Guide to RED Workflows: Premiere, FCP X and Resolve

 In the same 1080 timeline, 8K source media will generate quarter-resolution optimized media.
 Essentially, Resolve will generate optimized media that is as close to your set timeline resolution as possible.

-If your computer is able to playback RAW media smoothly without needing to generate optimized media, but begins to struggle when effects are added, using Resolve’s proxy option may help.
+If your computer can playback RAW media without optimizationbut struggles with effects, Resolve’s proxy option may help.

 You can choose between half and quarter resolution options under the Playback menu.

-Keep in mind that Resolve is still new to the NLE game and may not yet have all of the edit features you’re used to.
+Remember that Resolve is still new to the NLE game.
+So it might not have all the editing features you’re used to.

-I recommend thoroughly testing out the playback of your footage on the computer you intend to use before committing to a Resolve edit.
+I recommend thoroughly testing playback on the computer you intend to use before committing to a Resolve edit.

 For a deep dive into how Resolve functions as an NLE, check out The Pros and Cons of Cutting a Film in DaVinci Resolve.